jgarcia102/jgarcia102.github.io/_posts/2018-07-14-Tableau_Changeup_Data.md

 {% include Tableau_Pitch_Value.html %}

+You can find a full size version of the visualization [here](https://public.tableau.com/views/MLBPitcherData_0/FullSizePitchValueDashboard?:embed=y&:display_count=yes).

 The graph provided an few insights.
 I was not sure how much movement would contribute to a changeups effectiveness.
 I would have thought that if anything when I filtered for pitchers with an effective changeup, the boundaries for the distribution would